 Chrome Remote Desktop

-Chrome Remote Desktop is a free RDP software option by Google, allowing users to remotely access any computer via Chrome browser.
-While CRD lacks many features that larger competitive software offers, it provides cross-platform compatibility and a user-friendly UI (User Interface) for free- establishing itself as one of the best free RDP options we’ve ever seen.
+Chrome Remote Desktop is a free Remote Desktop software option by Google, allowing users to remotely access any computer via Chrome browser.
+While CRD lacks many features that larger competitive software offers, it provides cross-platform compatibility and a user-friendly UI (User Interface) for free- establishing itself as one of the best free Remote Desktop options we’ve ever seen.

 Chrome Remote Desktop

-Unlike many RDP software, Chrome Remote Desktop has a slightly more complex setup.
+Unlike many Remote Desktop software, Chrome Remote Desktop has a slightly more complex setup.
 First and foremost, a Google account is required.
 Secondly, computers being accessed need the Chrome app installed.
 Lastly, devices also need to share a PIN to permit another device to access it remotely.

 Since GRD functions via a web browser, security protocols are limited to HTTPS (with full AES support.)
 HTTPS is the same security measure utilized to protect credit card data during online transactions.